7 Outdoor Balcony Flooring: More Durable, Stylish, and Waterproof

 Aqviz Recommendation

-Aqviz highly recommends artificial grass flooring for homeowners who want a soft, natural-looking, and low-maintenance outdoor space.
+Aqviz highly recommends artificial grass for outdoor balcony flooring for homeowners who want a soft, natural-looking, and low-maintenance outdoor space.
 Artificial turf is waterproof, UV-resistant, and easy to clean, making it ideal for balconies.
 To improve balcony drainage and prevent water buildup, we suggest installing a perforated underlay.
 This allows water to flow through and prevents mold or mildew growth.

-Composite decking is a highly durable and low-maintenance option for balcony flooring.
+Composite decking is a highly durable and low-maintenance option for outdoor balcony flooring.
 Composite flooring offers the look of natural wood without the upkeep.
 Composite deckings are made of wood fibers and plastic.
 It helps to create a long-lasting, weather-resistant, rot-resistant, and insect-resistant surface on the balcony.
 The price range for composite decking varies $10 to $45 per square foot.
 But it depends on the brand, quality, and installations.

 Composite deckings are available as grey, black, brown, white, and other wood-like shades.
 It helps to improve the aesthetic appeal of the balcony floor.
 Key features of composite decking include outdoor suitability, UV resistance, water resistance, and skid resistance.
 This helps to expose the balcony to varying weather conditions.